close

-Applications for the graduate program are due by January 15.
-However,
+Applications for the graduate program are due by January 1st.
+However, early submissions are encouraged as application reviews are already in progress in December.

 Caltech only accepts students who intend to pursue a Ph.D. in geophysics.
+We do not offer a Master's degree as a terminal degree.

 Visit the Graduate